al6x/nim/keep/readme.md

 # Todo

+- Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
+- merge tags doc -> section -> block, do it at keep
 - Turn alex/notes into space
 - Make search
 - Use block or text table to display list of notes